 - Rash on skin, or discoloration of fingers or toes

 - Loss of speech or movement

 In very severe cases, the virus can lead to:

 - Multi-organ failure

-“Runny/congested noses and itchy, watery eyes are not part of COVID-19,” says Shuhan He, MD, emergency physician in Boston and Founder of Conduct Science.
+“Runny/congested noses and itchy, watery eyes are not part of COVID-19,” says Shuhan He, MD, an emergency physician in Boston and the founder of Conduct Science.
 “We can’t know definitively without testing, but if you have those, then you probably don’t have coronavirus.”

 And what about if you have a fever?
 “You can have a very low-grade fever of, for example, 99 degrees, with severe allergies,” says Anne Marie Ditto, MD, an associate professor of medicine in the division of allergy and immunology at Northwestern University Feinberg School of Medicine in Chicago.
 “But a fever is usually more indicative of a viral infection, including this coronavirus.”

 You can “catch” the coronavirus, but not allergies